 “Experts in administration supported by a variety of professionals sought solutions to the city’s problems through proper procedures and continuous enforcement.… A blend of many ideas, the new political theory borrowed its most revolutionary qualities from bureaucratic thought.… Trained, professional servants would staff a government broadly and continuously involved in society’s operations.… This revolutionary approach to government, incomplete as it was, eventually dominated the politics of the early twentieth century.”

-Questions about the “varying viewpoints”
+Questions for Class Discussion

 1. According to each of these historians, who were the progressives, and what were their central values?